Here are some helpful hints to remedy some of the problems you may encounter until our office can see you.

 Sometimes, appliances might be broken or bent during your orthodontic care.
 If there are any disturbances, such as loose bands, loose brackets, broken or poking wires, please call our office for an appointment during patient hours unless you are in pain.
 For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk in basis.
 If you have an appointment already scheduled for an adjustment appointment, please call us to tell us and explain the problem.
 This will help make your appointment more efficient and allow enough time to repair the damage.

 - If a tie wire is irritating your mouth, cover it with bees wax or sugarless chewing gum or tuck it under the arch wire with a blunt object like a pencil eraser or Q-tip.

 - A loose band or bracket can generally be left in place until you are seen in our office.
 Call our office, during patient hours, when you notice a loose band or bracket.
 We will schedule you to reattach the loose appliance, if indicated.

 - A broken or poking archwire can often be bent in with a pencil eraser or cut with nail clippers.
 Call our office, during patient hours, if you do not feel the problem has been resolved properly.

 After Office Hours

-If an orthodontic emergency arises where the patient is in pain after hours, please contact our office at (425) 745-6322.
+If an orthodontic emergency arises where the patient is in pain after hours, please contact our office and follow the prompts for an orthodontic emergency.
 Either the doctor or clinical technician on call will be paged for you.